F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 - **Route(s) in a route table tagged with:**

   - a key tag and a value tag corresponding to the key and value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover Extension configuration
-  - a special key ``f5_self_ips`` containing a comma-separated list of addresses mapping to a self IP address on each instance in the cluster.
-For example: ``10.0.0.10,10.0.0.11``

   See :ref:`azure-udrtagging` for more information.